 If you're having problems getting pregnant, see your GP.
 They will look at your medical history and give you a physical examination.

 They may also recommend some lifestyle changes to help increase your chances of getting pregnant (see planning your pregnancy).

-Unless there are reasons that may put you at high risk of infertility, such as treatment for cancer in the past, you'll only be considered for infertility investigations and treatment after you've been trying for a baby for at least a year without becoming pregnant.
+Unless there are reasons that may put you at high risk of infertility, such as cancer treatment, you'll usually only be considered for infertility investigations and treatment if you've been trying for a baby for at least a year without becoming pregnant.

-Your GP will be able to refer you to an infertility specialist at an NHS hospital or fertility clinic.
+If appropriate, your GP can refer you to a fertility specialist at an NHS hospital or fertility clinic.

 The specialist will ask about your fertility history, and may carry out a physical examination.